 6. Location of NCTL hearings

-Teacher regulation hearings are usually held at the Department for Education offices in Coventry: 53-55 Butts Road, Earlsdon Park, Coventry CV1 3BH.
+Teacher regulation hearings are usually held at NCTL's offices in Coventry: 53-55 Butts Road, Earlsdon Park, Coventry CV1 3BH.
 The offices are located between the Premier Inn and Coventry Rugby Club and there is a map below.